Guidelines for Obtaining Permissions

 When dealing with other rights holders (publishers, institutions, commercial providers), you need “nonexclusive world rights.”
 You may have to work with their standard releases.
 Try to avoid “print only” limitations, as this permission snag is the most common obstacle to offering Kindle and other ebooks.
 Try to avoid term or print run limitations, as we need the freedom to reprint your book whenever sales warrant.

 All permissions must bear a signature and a date—this is for the author’s and publisher’s protection.
-For this reason we do not accept permissions by email.
-If you must send out a permission request by email, insist that the permission provider print it out, sign it, and return the signed paper to you.
+If you must send out a permission request by email, insist that the permission provider print it out, sign it, and return a scan or readable photograph of this to you.